 A Tale of Two Fathers

 The True Story of One Man and His Two Daughters Born 42 Years Apart

-My memoir recounts two tales of fatherhood, one that began in 1968 when the Viet Nam War was raging, Bobby and Martin are assassinated, and I am enmeshed in a patriarchal model of manhood à la Mad Men‘s Don Draper.
-The other in 2010 when the Middle East was aflame, Barack Obama was the first black president, and I suddenly found myself in a role not unlike Jay Pritchett, Modern Family’s aging patriarch.
+My memoir recounts two tales of fatherhood, one when the Vietnam War rages, Bobby and Martin are assassinated, and I am enmeshed in a patriarchal model of manhood à la Mad Men‘s Don Draper.
+The other at a time when sexual predators are being outed almost daily, a pussy-grabbing president holds office, and I unexpectedly find myself in a role not unlike Jay Pritchett, Modern Family‘s aging patriarch.

-Lilla, my first daughter, was fathered by an ill-at-ease, immature twenty-five-year-old male chauvinist who casually reads Rolling Stone in the waiting room during his baby’s delivery; a man who vanished at the faintest whiff of poopy diapers; who considers his newborn a useless, helpless creature who eats, drinks, pees, defecates, and frustrates his hard drinking, salacious sex, and relentless hell raising.
+Lilla, my first daughter, is fathered by an oblivious, immature twenty-five-year-old male chauvinist who casually reads Rolling Stone in the waiting room during his baby’s delivery; a man-child who vanishes at the faintest whiff of poopy diapers; who considers his newborn a useless, helpless creature who eats, drinks, pees, defecates, and frustrates his hard drinking, salacious sex, and relentless hell raising.

-This is the story of how, and why, a man changed from self-centered sexist to feminist ally, from feckless father to devoted dad.
-And how America changed with him.
+This is the story of how, and why, a man changed from self-centered sexist to feminist ally, from feckless father to devoted dad . . . and how America changed with him.